tomcam/py4webcasts/docs/glossary.md

 ## forms level

 When you define a model in [PyDal](#pydal), you can pass parameters called [validators](#validator) to the [Field](#field) constructor controlling how data is entered into a form at runtime.
-T hese forms-level operations happen independently of, and before, [database level](#database-level) constraints.
+These forms-level operations happen independently of, and before, [database level](#database-level) constraints.

 In the example below, a column in the `task` table named `priority` uses the validators `default=2` and `requires=IS_IN_SET([1,2,3])`.
 The `default` validator gets applied when a data entry form for a new task is rendered,